sieteunoseis/cisco-vos-branding/README.md

-# Cisco CUCM Branding Generator
+# Cisco VOS Branding Generator

 This script generates branding assets for Cisco UC applications.
 It allows you to create custom themes with either solid colors or gradients.